- Politics and Social Issues»

 In 2008, he was given a 58-year prison sentence, but he only served five years by dying of liver cancer in 2013.

-For those with a taste for such things, William Burke’s skeleton can be viewed in the Anatomy Museum of the Edinburgh Medical School (right), along with his death mask.
+For those with a taste for such things, William Burke’s skeleton can be viewed in the Anatomy Museum of the Edinburgh Medical School (below), along with his death mask.
 This is in accordance with the judge who presided over his trial and told the condemned man: “I am disposed to agree that your sentence shall be put in execution in the usual way, but accompanied with the statutory attendant of the punishment of the crime of murder, viz.- that your body should be publicly dissected and anatomized.
 And I trust, that if it is ever customary to preserve skeletons, yours will be preserved, in order that posterity may keep in remembrance of your atrocious crimes.”

 One of Dr. Mastromarino’s victims was Alistair Cooke, the British journalist and long-time host of Masterpiece Theatre on PBS.
 His arm and leg bones were removed and replaced with PVC pipe.
 His daughter, Susan Cooke Kittredge, said her father would be “just horrified” at the desecration of his body.
 But, “at the same time, he would have appreciated the Dickensian nature of it.”